aws/aws-iot-device-sdk-python-v2/samples/mqtt5_shared_subscription.md

 * `<region>`: The AWS IoT Core region where you created your AWS IoT Core thing you wish to use with this sample.
 For example `us-east-1`.
 * `<account>`: Your AWS IoT Core account ID.
 This is the set of numbers in the top right next to your AWS account name when using the AWS IoT Core website.

-Note that in a real application, you may want to avoid the use of wildcards in your ClientID or use them selectively.
+Note that in a real application, you may want to avoid the use of wildcards in your ClientID or shared subscription group names/identifiers or use them selectively.
 Please follow best practices when working with AWS on production applications using the SDK.
 Also, for the purposes of this sample, please make sure your policy allows a client ID of `test-*` to connect or use `--client_id <client ID here>` to send the client ID your policy supports.

 </details>

 ## How to run

-### Direct MQTT via mTLS

 To Run this sample using a direct MQTT connection with a key and certificate, use the following command: